DHCSSza/escalator-sadilar/content/post/2024/02/Federica_Gazzelloni/index.md

 #### Why do you find it useful to be a part of this community?

-Speaking of communities of practice, my involvement with R4DS and RLadies has been incredibly rewarding.
+Speaking of communities of practice, my involvement with R4DS and R-Ladies has been incredibly rewarding.
 These communities serve as valuable resources for learning, networking, and collaboration in the field of data science.
 I became involved by attending events, participating in online discussions, and volunteering as a mentor and organizer.